Information

 If you want to send your documents by post, you should only send photocopies.
 It can take Social Security Scotland a while to return any original documents you send.

-If you are sending original documents, you may want to send these recorded delivery and ask for proof of postage.
+If you are sending original documents, you may want to send these by recorded delivery and ask for proof of postage.

 Back to top